DUNE-DAQ/runconftools/docs/generator_creation.md

-# How to create a generator
+# How to create a new generator

+Creating a configuration is almost the same as creating a generator for that configuration.
+Once the generator is created the configuration is created by scripts.

-## generator structure
+## Generator structure
 Generators are stored in the base repo, as they are specific for the base that they have to work upon in order to create the necessary configuration.
-Specifically, they are stored in the folder `generators` directory in the subdirectory specific for the apparatus relevand for the generator.
+Specifically, they are stored in the folder `functions/generators` directory in the subdirectory specific for the apparatus relevand for the generator.

-Generators are python modules and are expected to be named with with `<configuraiton_name>.py`.
+Generators are python modules and are expected to be named with with `<configuration_name>.py`.

 Generators will have to contains a generate function with signature
 ```python
 def generate( path:str ) -> bool :
 ```
-Where the incoming path is mandatory and is epexted to point to the location of the base repository on which the generator will act.
+Where the incoming path is mandatory and is expected to point to the location of the base repository on which the generator will act.
 This will be handled by the configuration management scripts.

 The generate function must return `True` once the generation is successfully completed.